nv-morpheus/Morpheus/examples/llm/agents/README.md

     - **Default**: `gpt-3.5-turbo-instruct`

 - `--bootstrap_servers TEXT`
-    - **Description**: The Kafka bootstrap servers to connect to, if undefined the client will attempt to infer the bootrap servers from the environment.
+    - **Description**: The Kafka bootstrap servers to connect to, if undefined the client will attempt to infer the bootstrap servers from the environment.
     - **Default**: `auto`

 - `--topic TEXT`